Emulator Issues #11455

 Well, there aren't any special config files or savestates, tell me if you need anything and I will try to provide it.
 I don't know much about Dolphin internals or how such a bug might be tracked down so I don't know what information might help you guys.

-#6 Updated by Leseratte10 about 1 month ago
+#6 Updated by Leseratte10 2 months ago

 It errors out before that.
 If you get the 7-day wait error code, including a textual representation in the error message on-screen, that would already be an improvement.